A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: Technical details

-in the last sum the Clebsch-Gordan coefficient $C_{\ell_30 00}^{k0}$ is different from zero only if $\ell_3=0$, a possibility not allowed in the current series.
-As far as concerns $A_{\ell,k}(0,0,0,0)$, for the symmetry properties of the 9j symbols \cite{quantum theory}, one has
+in the last sum, the Clebsch-Gordan coefficient $C_{\ell_30 00}^{k0}$ is different from zero only if $\ell_3=0$, but this value of $\ell_3$ is not considered in the current series.\\\\ Now we simplify a bit these expressions.